ajaquith/securitymetrics-aws/readme.md

 After Terraform creates the EC2 node, the Ansible playbook `playbook_ec2.yml` configures it (see the next section).
 Integration with Ansible is achieved as follows.
 The Terraform configuration declares a `local-exec` provisioner that runs the `ansible-playbook` command to execute a playbook (default: `playbook_ec2.yml`).

-As part of the command options, Terraforms specifies a dynamic inventory file (default: `hosts_ec2.yml`) that retrieves metadata about all EC2 instances from AWS, using the AWS `Environment` tag to group hosts.
+As part of the command options, Terraform specifies a dynamic inventory file (default: `hosts_ec2.yml`) that retrieves metadata about all EC2 instances from AWS, using the AWS `Environment` tag to group hosts.
 For example, if an EC2 instance has the Environment tag `staging`, it is grouped in Ansible into the `staging` group.

-To narrow down the instances to configure, the variable `ec2_environment` is passed from Terraform to indicate the environment that contains the EC2 instances.
-When the Ansible playbook runs, its `hosts` scope is constrained to the `ec2_environment` group.
+To narrow down the instances to configure, Ansible reads the contents of `.terraform/environment` to determine the current environment in use; it will configure only EC2 instances from this environment.

 ## Production host